ViggoValfridsson/bmerketo-webshop/README.md

 ## About

 The database was set up using a code first approach with Entity Framework Core and SQL Server (but can be used with any SQL server).
 The website uses ASP NET Core identity to handle users and user roles.
-The repository includes a seed file that seeds all categories, tags and 100+ products.
+The repository includes a seed file that seeds all categories, tags and over 100 products.
 The first user to sign up is automatically made into an admin and all subsequent users are given the "user" role.
 The admin can then add more admins if they wish.
 All forms contain both client and server side validation.

+## How To Run

+1. Clone the repository
+2. Navigate to the bmerketo-webshop directory and open appsettings.json
+3. Change the value of "bmerketo_db" to your connection string
+4. Run update-database in the package manager
+5. You can now run the application!

 ### Home Page

 | ![home page screenshot](Screenshots/home_page1.PNG) | ![home page screenshot](Screenshots/home_page2.PNG) |
 |:---:|:---:|

-The home page consists of five partials.
+The home page consists of five parts.
 A jumbotron showing a random product with the "featured" tag, a collection of products with the "best collection" tag, an on sale section, a top seller section and a newsletter form.

 ### Products Page